Playground biometrics demo BioID home page

 Step 3: Enter the Protection Key from bwsportal.bioid.com

 Copy your Protection Key and finalize the BWS Configuration inside the BWS Portal.
+Again, if you skipped this step already, go to Settings → Management and 'Insert your Protection Key' here.

 The initial version of BWS should be configured now and you can continue to configure and start the BWSgRPC service.